RaniSingh1203/RaniSingh1203/README.md

 🎓 Computer Science undergrad at B.P.
 Poddar Institute of Management and Technology (2022–2026)
 💻 Passionate full-stack developer with a knack for building impactful, real-world projects
-🔍 Exploring opportunities to grow in software development, AI/ML, and open-source contributions
+🔍 Exploring opportunities to grow in software development, DSA, and open-source contributions
-🚀 Currently learning and working with MERN stack, Python, and ML frameworks
+🚀 Currently learning and working with  Nuxt.js , Vue.js , MERN stack, Data Structure and Algorithm.

 ---